 After jumping through a few hoops she ended up figuring out a way to make it work since her big home wasn’t selling.

 She sold her lake front land, rented out her big house and moved to California with her Lusby house.

-Today she has already sold her big house so she has moved closer to San Francisco.
+Today, she has already sold her big house and moved closer to San Francisco.

 So now you can book some time in one of the world’s tiniest hotels, her little Lusby. 🙂